gandradep/porfolio_mobile_first/README.md

 - This project was achieved following the repositories created by Microverse.
 - The design for this project is based on the Microverse student portfolio templates.
+- Thanks to [@vflorin1995](https://github.com/vflorin1995) for his contribution with pop up Windows.

 ## 📝 License